Skip to Content

 Beautiful Nantucket coast

-30 miles off the coast of Cape Cod is remote island that is both swanky and scenic, with long stretches of white sandy beaches, goregeous historic homes, and chic restaurants.
+30 miles off the coast of Cape Cod is a remote island that is both swanky and scenic, with long stretches of white sandy beaches, gorgeous historic homes, and chic restaurants.
 The downtown area is thoroughly walkable, with more hotels and bed & breakfasts than you can count.

 As soon as you make your way outside of downtown, either by car or by bicycle, you’ll discover breathtaking scenery and gorgeous beaches around every bend in the road.
-There are more than 800 homes on Nantucket that were built before the Civil War, and they’ve all been lovingly cared for and bejeweled with colorful cottage gardens.
+More than 800 homes on Nantucket were built before the Civil War, and they’ve all been lovingly cared for and bejeweled with colorful cottage gardens.

-Where to Stay: The good news is that just there are ample opportunities for fantastic lodging on Nantucket Island.
-The not-so-good news is that you’ll pay a pretty penny for the privilege.
+Where to Stay: The good news is that there are ample opportunities for fantastic lodging on Nantucket Island.
+The not-so-good news is that you’ll pay a pretty penny for the privilege of spending the night here.
 Summer prices average between $400 and $900 a night.
 One of the most affordable, Nantucket Inn, is located three miles from the center of town with indoor and outdoor pools and a hot tub.

 What to do: There are so many beautiful beaches on Nantucket, that you’ll be tempted to try them all.
 Check out Madaket for the best sunset, Miacomet for surfing, and Steps Beach to escape the crowds.
 You could easily spend a whole day exploring the downtown shops, and the Whaling Museum has nine galleries with more than 9,000 works of art and artifacts, including a 46-foot sperm whale skeleton.